 Instruction 2: The questions from the video are repeated below.
 Following the class discussion about the answers, write down the correct answer to each question in your own words.

-Why has a cylinder been used rather than a cube or a slice of potato?
-Why is it important for each potato cylinder to be the same length?
+2. Why is it important for each potato cylinder to be the same length?